MSRConnections/Azure-training-course/Day 2/7. Streaming Data/docs/DemoScript.md

         /usr/bin/redis-server > ~/redis-server.log 2>&1 &

-1. To make this easier, we've included a convenience script, **start_server_processes.sh** in *gpskafkademo* that will launch the server processes for you.
+1. To make this easier, we've included a convenience script, **start_server_processes.sh** in *storm-kafka-demo* that will launch the server processes for you.

 ## Launch the Example ##

-Our example consists of three parts: a web application that presents GPS coordinate data, a Storm topology that processes the data, and a Kafka client application that produces the coordinates.
+The example consists of three parts: a web application that presents vehicle real-time data, a Storm topology that processes the data, and a Kafka client application that produces the real-time data.
 We will start each part of the example in turn.

 1. Start the web application.
 The application is served on **port 80** by default so we need to launch it as root.

-        cd $HOME/gpskafkademo/node
+        cd $HOME/storm-kafka-demo/node
         sudo node app.js

 	You should see output like this: